ethanwicker/ethanwicker.github.io/_posts/2021-01-27-logistic-regression-002.md

 """
 ```

-From the summary table, we see that the `x2` variable, or `age` is not statistically significant.
+From the summary table, we see that the `x2` variable, or `age`, is not statistically significant.

 ### 3D Plot

-As a last exploration of this model, let's drop the `age` variable and create a three-dimensional plot of multiple our logistic regression model.
-We'll make use of the Plotly package for this.
+As a last exploration of this model, let's drop the `age` variable and create a three-dimensional plot of our multiple logistic regression model.
+We'll make use of the Plotly library for this.

 ```python
 import plotly.express as px